Walt Harris (American football coach): Akron

 In February 2009 he joined the University of Akron coaching staff as quarterbacks coach and passing game coordinator, but the team struggled and head coach J. D. Brookhart lost his job at the end of the year.

 California (PA)

 In April 2010, Harris became the offensive coordinator at California University of Pennsylvania.
-He was replaced after one season.
+He was replaced after one season and reportedly turned down an offer to join the coaching staff at Colorado.

 Coaching style

+Despite playing as a defensive back at Pacific and beginning his coaching career on defense, he eventually established himself as an offensive-minded coach.
+Harris primarily used a variation of the West Coast offense throughout his career.

+At Pitt, he developed a string of highly successful wide receivers including Latef Grim, Antonio Bryant, Larry Fitzgerald, and Greg Lee which led to the Panthers gaining a reputation as "Wide Receiver U."

 Harris has been viewed by some players as difficult to work with.
 One article about his departure from Stanford called him a "disciplinarian" and reported that a player briefly quit the team in protest of his coaching style.